-In one of my recent tasks, I have to deal with files and folder-based operations on a local system.
+In one of my recent tasks, I had to deal with files and folder-based operations on a local system.
 File or folder-based operation is a very cumbersome process using a manual way if you have a lot many files or directories to look for.

 Using PowerShell, it’s very easy to list files in a directory or list folders based on filter criteria.